majacannavo/jterm21/geog323/portfolio/dsm/dsm.md

 `create table singlepart_buffers as select (st_dump(geom)).geom::geometry(polygon,32737) from buffers_50m_dissolve;`

-6. Import wastesites with EPSG:32737
+6. Import wastesites using EPSG:32737

 7. Select all waste sites that intersect the buffers